-Tracy Bhamra was appointed as the Pro Vice-Chancellor (Enterprise) at Loughborough University in 2015.
-She is responsible for the strategic direction of the University in relation to all enterprise activity and engagement with external organisations.
-She provides strategic leadership on matters relating to student and graduate enterprise, knowledge exchange and impact, and the University’s Science and Enterprise Park.
-She represents the University’s interests on two company boards.
+Previously, Tracy was Pro Vice-Chancellor (Enterprise) at Loughborough University where she was responsible for the strategic direction of the University in relation to all enterprise activity and engagement with external organisations along with strategic leadership on matters relating to student and graduate enterprise, knowledge exchange and impact, and the University’s Science and Enterprise Park.

-Previously, Tracy was the Dean of Loughborough Design School where she is also Professor of Sustainable Design.
-Tracy is a member of the CBI Regional Council (East Midlands), a Chartered Engineer (CEng), and a Fellow of the Institution of Engineering & Technology (FIET), the Design Research Society (FDRS) and the Royal Society of the encouragement of Arts, Manufactures & Commerce (FRSA).
+Tracy is a Chartered Engineer (CEng), and a Fellow of the Institution of Engineering & Technology (FIET), the Design Research Society (FDRS) and the Royal Society of the encouragement of Arts, Manufactures & Commerce (FRSA).

 Christine Ennew is Provost at the University of Warwick where she supports the Vice Chancellor in the academic leadership of the University.
 A key aspect of her role is leading the development and delivery of the University’s academic strategy, ensuring that Warwick remains competitive and relevant within HE and beyond.
 She is responsible for the efficient and effective use of academic resources (including departmental resources, capital planning and space management, and information resources).
 In addition, she is Chair of the University’s Social Inclusion Committee and is the Executive Board lead for the University environmental sustainability strategy and its implementation.